radiantearth/ml4gd/06142018-washington-dc/w3-data-spec/draft_nodes.md

 Ground truth vs 'training data'.
 Ground truth is 'real', and training data is that matched to a time.

 Drew: 	Another problem - if we're doing polygons - how do we handle them overlapping (or empty spaces).
 Make a background class and drop on top of it.
-Raster case you'd have every thing labeled.
+Raster case you'd have everything labeled.
 ISPRS had 'clutter' for things that aren't there.

 Between ground truth and training data - if you are making training data for a use case that doesn't have overlap that's where you differentiate.